Overview of New Hampshire CPA CPE Requirements

 Subject Area Requirements

-It is possible for CPAs in New Hampshire to obtain up to 50% of their required CPE credit through formal instruction opportunities, where credit is equal to presentation time plus preparation.
-Preparation is limited to two times presentation, and repeat instruction within the same renewal period is only accepted if the material has been substantially altered in a way which requires preparation that is more than 25% of the preparation time claimed for the original preparation of the class.
+Licensees can obtain up to 50% of their required CPE credit through formal instruction opportunities.
+Overall, credit through this method equals presentation time plus preparation.
+Furthermore, preparation cannot exceed twice the presentation length.
+And repeat instruction within the same renewal period is only accepted if the material has also been substantially altered.
+Typically, changes should require preparation greater than 25% of the preparation time claimed for the original preparation of the class.

-Active enrollment in university and/or college courses is a valid method of continuing professional education, where 15 CPE hours can be obtained for every hour of a semester-long course.
-Non-credit university courses are worth one CPE hour per qualifying hour.
+Active enrollment in university and/or college courses is also a valid CPE method.
+Overall, licensees can earn 15 CPE hours for every hour of a semester-long course.
+But non-credit university courses are worth one CPE hour per qualifying hour.

 CPE can be obtained in half-credit increments after the first hour has been obtained.